jaz303/raf-q/README.md

 #### `q.push(op)`

 Enqueue operation `op` for processing.
+Each time the queue is drained the executor function passed to the constructor will be invoked sequentially, receiving each queued operation as parameter.